Belartale/burst-generate-files/README.md

 After you create `generate.config.ts` in root of your project.

-First of all you need add import of `burst-generate-files`, and get `generateTemplateFiles` function.
+First of all you need to add import of `burst-generate-files`, and get `generateTemplateFiles` function.

-That function require two parameters, root path of your aplication and array of settings.
+That function require two parameters, root path of your application and array of settings.

-**Note:** for easy way, to get root path of your aplication, you can use [app-root-path](https://www.npmjs.com/package/app-root-path).
+**Note:** for easy way, to get root path of your application, you can use [app-root-path](https://www.npmjs.com/package/app-root-path).
 Install that: `npm i app-root-path -D`.

 ```typescript
 // ./generate.config.ts